triton-inference-server/pytriton/docs/inference_callable.md

 limitations under the License.
 -->

-# Inference Functions Design
+# Inference Callable Design

-The following section provide more details about writing inference function for Triton.
+The following section provide more details about writing inference callable for PyTriton.

-### Inference Function
+### Inference Callable

-The inference function is an entrypoint for inference.
-The interface of inference function (or callable) assumes that it receives list of requests as dictionaries (each dictionary represents one request mapping model input names into numpy ndarrays).
+The inference callable is an entrypoint for handling inference requests.
+The interface of inference callable assumes that it receives list of requests as dictionaries (each dictionary represents one request mapping model input names into numpy ndarrays).